About

 The biggest benefit of ASME membership is belonging.
 ASME is the only organization that speaks for the editors of magazines and websites and represents their interests.
 But there are tangible benefits too:

-• ASME members pay less to enter the National Magazine Awards, the ASME Best Cover Contest, the ASME Award for Fiction and the ASME Awards for Design, Photography and Illustration.
+• ASME members pay less to enter the National Magazine Awards, the ASME Award for Fiction, the ASME Awards for Design, Photography and Illustration and the ASME Best Cover Contest.
 The cost of ASME membership can be completely offset by submitting only a handful of entries in the National Magazine Awards

 Access to the ASME Membership Directory

 • The ASME Membership Directory includes listings for hundreds of journalists.
-Members can access the directory online
+Members can request a copy of the Membership Directory by emailing [email protected]

 ASME LinkedIn Group Membership

-• Membership in the ASME LinkedIn Group is restricted to ASME members.
-Postings focus on print and digital editorial strategy and management
+• Membership in the ASME LinkedIn Group is restricted to ASME members

 Help With the ASME Guidelines for Editors and Publishers